Houston Fibroids Logo

 Uterine polyps are growths that form in the inner lining of the uterus, also known as the endometrium.

-Although uterine polyps themselves do not typically cause pain directly, these growths can cause symptoms such as irregular menstrual bleeding, heavy menstrual flow, and in some cases fertility issues.
+Although uterine polyps do not typically cause pain directly, these growths can cause symptoms such as irregular menstrual bleeding, heavy menstrual flow, and in some cases fertility issues.

 While uterine polyps are typically benign, they can sometimes be cancerous and are often evaluated and removed.